10 Top Books to Become a Back-end Engineer in 2024

 Java: The Complete Reference by Herbert Schildt has everything for in-depth knowledge to become a master in Java programming language.
 The book explains how to develop, compile, debug, and run Java programs.

-It covers the entire Java language, including its syntax, keywords, and fundamental programming principles.
-The book is divided into thirty-five chapters.
+The book is divided into thirty-six chapters.
 Here's what you will find in the book:

 • Data types, variables, arrays, and operators